 4) Can I Use My Design with Cricut?

 - Yes, you can.
 While using the specialized Cricut software, you can choose between using some of the offered pieces of design, or upload a creation of your own to the cloud!

 - This way, you can make your digital creations come to life by transferring your image of choice to the surface you like!

 5) What Do I Need for a Cricut Machine?

 - Once you’ve purchased a Cricut machine, you won’t need any additional tools.

 - If you buy a wireless model, you’ll get the cutter thing and so you can start using it straight away.
 If you buy a corded model, on the other hand, the Cricut folks will provide you with the cable, as well as all the other necessary parts to make the machine run.

 - Of course, when it comes to materials you’ll be using, you’ll need to provide those yourself.
 (Although some bundle offers will include these, as well.)

-All things considered, Cricut machines represent one of the most interesting contraptions a designer can own nowadays.
+All things considered, Best Cricut Machine for T Shirt represent one of the most interesting contraptions a designer can own nowadays.
 They allow you to create unique designs and quickly turn them into a real tangible object.
 Also, they’re fairly small and easy to use – even for a complete rookie!
 What’s not to love?